jtbaird/prism-pull/README.md

     - get_monthly_values
     - get_daily_values

-Each method has two to three required arguments which are common to all of them.
+Each getter method has two to three required arguments which are common to all of them.
 They are:
-- is_bulk_request
+- **is_bulk_request**
     - Set to True if you are providing a .csv for bulk location request.
 False otherise.
         - If set to True, you must provide a string csv_path.
         - If set to False, you must provide int/float latitude and longitude.
-- csv_path
+- **csv_path**
     - A string path pointing to the .csv you want to use for a bulk request.
     - Your .csv input should have three columns:
         - Column 1: